collective/collective.texttospeech/README.rst

 For more information, see `ResponsiveVoice FAQ <http://responsivevoice.org/faq/>`_.

 Some browser add-ons (e.g., `Privacy Badger <https://www.eff.org/privacybadger>`_), could block ResponsiveVoice library disabling the Text-to-Speech feature.
-In those cases the '🔊 Listen' button will not be available, neither the Text-To-Speech control panel configlet will work.
+In those cases the 'Listen' button will not be available, neither the Text-To-Speech control panel configlet will work.

 Don't Panic